Improving propulsive efficiency using bio-inspired intermittent locomotion: Theoretical models explaining the gain in efficiency

 During the burst phase, the boat experiences both thrust and drag.
 These two forces are summed up in an axial force, $F_{\rm axial}$, where the thrust contribution is positive and scales as $\Omega^2$, while the drag contribution is negative and scales as $U_\text{c}^2$:

 where $C_a$ is a function of $\lambda$: $C_a(\lambda) = a + c / \lambda^2$.
 The $a$ coefficient represents the thrust of the propeller and is positive, while the $c$ coefficient represents the quasi-steady drag of the boat and propeller and is negative ($C_{D, B} = -\pi R^2 / S_{\text{boat}} c$).
-We have determined the values of these two coefficients experimentally in static conditions (See Supplementary Information).
+We have determined the values of these two coefficients experimentally in static conditions and make the hypothesis that they remain unchanged during unsteady motion (See Supplementary Information).

 With the added mass, the equation of motion in the burst phase is:

 We make our system dimensionless by rescaling the time by the period $T$ and the velocities by $R \Omega$.
 We denote the dimensionless velocities by a lower case u and the dimensionless time derivative by a dot.
 Our set of equations becomes :